Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: MODEL SETUP

-As mentioned in introduction part, since the TMSV state possesses inherent quantum correlation between two modes, it has many applications in related studies.
-Here, we investigate the optimization of the TMSV state by using weak signal amplification technique--Weak value amplification.
-Following the standard terminology of postselected weak measurement, we take the TMSV state as pointer and its polarization as measured system, respectively.
-For simplicity, we assume that there is interaction between only one mode, namely to the $a$ mode of TMSV beam and its polarization, and the interaction Hamiltonian takes the von-Neumann-type as
+As discussed in the introduction, the TMSV state exhibits intrinsic quantum correlations between its two modes, making it highly applicable to numerous studies.
+This work focuses on optimizing the TMSV state using weak value amplification, a technique designed to amplify weak signals.
+In the standard framework of postselected WM, we treat the TMSV state as the pointer and its polarization as the measured system.
+For simplicity, we assume that the interaction between pointer and measured system occurs only on one mode, specifically, the $a$ mode of the TMSV beam and its polarization.
+A von Neumann-type Hamiltonian describes this kind of interaction can be written as